filby89/Kinect2StreamsRecorder/README.md

 ${selected_dir}/${subject}/YYY_mm_dd-hh_mm_ss/

+### /Color
-* /Color Color frames saved in JPEG format.
-Additionally stored is 'colorData.csv' containing the frame counter (note it does not start from 1), the relative time since kinect was opened (https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.TimeSpan) and the unix time stamp of the frame (https://msdn.microsoft.com/en-us/library/system.datetimeoffset.tounixtimemilliseconds(v=vs.110).aspx).
+Color frames saved in JPEG format.
+Additionally stored is 'colorData.csv' containing the frame counter (note it does not start from 1), the [relative time](https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.TimeSpan) since kinect was opened and the [unix time stamp](https://msdn.microsoft.com/en-us/library/system.datetimeoffset.tounixtimemilliseconds(v=vs.110).aspx)  of the frames.
+Frames are saved in format: ${relative_time}\_{counter}.jpg.

+### /Depth
-* /Depth Depth frames saved in binary format.
-Additionally stored is 'depthData.csv' containing the frame counter (note it does not start from 1), the relative time since kinect was opened (https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.TimeSpan), the unix time stamp of the frame (https://msdn.microsoft.com/en-us/library/system.datetimeoffset.tounixtimemilliseconds(v=vs.110).aspx), the min, and the max reliable depth in millimeters.
+Depth frames saved in JPEG format.
+Additionally stored is 'depthData.csv' containing the frame counter (note it does not start from 1), the [relative time](https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.TimeSpan) since kinect was opened and the [unix time stamp](https://msdn.microsoft.com/en-us/library/system.datetimeoffset.tounixtimemilliseconds(v=vs.110).aspx), the min, and the max reliable depth in millimeters of the frames.
+Frames are saved in format: ${relative_time}\_{counter}.jpg.

 To reconstruct a depth image you can use
 ```python